goioc/di/README.md

 }
 ```

-Note that you can refer depepndencies either by pointer, or by interface, but not by value.
+Note that you can refer dependencies either by pointer, or by interface, but not by value.
 And just a reminder: you can't inject `Request` beans.

 Sometimes we might want to have optional dependencies.
-By default, all declared depepndencies are considered to be requred: if some dependency is not found in the Container, you will get an error.
-But you can specify an optional dependency like this:
+By default, all declared dependencies are considered to be required: if some dependency is not found in the Container, you will get an error.
+However, you can specify an optional dependency like this:

 ```go
 type SingletonBean struct {